Idzumikatsu/crm/frontend/README.md

 ```

 The dev server listens on `http://localhost:5173` and proxies API requests to the backend on port 8080.
+`npm run dev` also starts Tailwind in watch mode so styles update instantly during development.

+The application now uses a shared `<Layout>` component for navigation.
+Old static HTML pages have been removed from the backend.

 Create a `.env` file from `.env.example` to override `VITE_API_URL` when building for production.
 This variable should contain the base URL of the backend.
 If not set, requests are sent relative to the current host.